paranlee/nodejs-server-push-metronome/README.md

 enter with band members site. then have a lot of fun.

-I execute this node server on termux android application.
+I executed this node server on termux android application.